 While this isn’t a recommended approach for chronic discomforts or for those who have a complicated medical history, it is possible to do some self-study for more minor maladies and typical life discomforts.
 Keeping an herbal library informed by a wide range of teachers and approaches helps to offer a well-rounded knowledge base when you are in need of a little botanical boost.

-At the end of the day, it’s important to remember that natural wellness is a journey, and there are many roads and guides that may lead you there.
+While this isn't an extensive list of the types of practitioners out there, we hope this information will help you to begin your search.
+There are other modalities such as Ayurveda and Traditional Chinese Medicine (TCM) that may help towards your wellness goals, and we encourage you to consider those that resonate most with you.
+Natural wellness is a journey, and there are many roads and guides that may lead you there.
 We encourage you to explore all of the routes and destinations along the way to see what is best for you.
 Keep listening to your body, and remember that there are generations of plant knowledge that exist in the world, waiting just for you!

 Want to learn more about how herbs work?